jonathan-am/goldensignal-painel_afiliados-api-gateway/README.md

-This is start of the gateway for the web panel, created in nodejs
+This is a start of the gateway for the web panel, created in nodejs